 Flaw #2: The Hyrdation Reservoir Design

 As I said before, some users have reported that the hydration pouch is difficult to secure properly.
 Others have reported that this is not the case.
 I do not like hydration reservoirs so I have no opinion on the matter, though I do like putting stuff in the hydration reservoir compartment.
+Either way, I feel the Osprey Skarab 30 hydration pack section could be better designed.

 Final Thoughts on the Osprey Skarab 30